MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 Stem cell transplantation (also referred to as bone marrow transplantation or hematopoietic stem cell transplantation) treats serious diseases through a process that destroys the patient’s damaged immune system and replaces it with healthy stem cells (blood stem cells — regenerative cells that become red blood cells, white blood cells, platelets or plasma cells — are an integral component of a person’s immune system).
 The new stem cells restore the blood-forming cells of the bone marrow, thus creating a new immune system in the patient’s body.

-With a pediatric stem cell transplant team that includes national leaders in transplant for leukemia, lymphoma and non-malignant diseases, we are committed to ensuring that each patients recieves excellent care.
+With a pediatric stem cell transplant team that includes national leaders in transplant for leukemia, lymphoma and non-malignant diseases, we are committed to ensuring that each patients receives excellent care.

 Comer Children's was the first hospital in the Chicago area to offer a pediatric bone marrow transplant program more than 20 years ago.
 Experience, scientific study and innovations continue to add to the applications for this treatment and to the steadily increasing survival rates.